stevenvachon/website-frontend/src/content/blog/modern-way-to-build-a-website/index.md

 ![User flow](aws-user.svg 'CloudFront (CDN) provides extreme performance via content localization with many edge servers and HTTP/3.')

 And because AWS [API Gateway](//aws.amazon.com/api-gateway) supports [OpenAPI](//www.openapis.org), I didn't even have to write a RESTful API implementation---which would've otherwise been with [Express 5](//expressjs.com).
-Per my specification, requests are simply routed from DNS, to the gateway, then to my AWS [Lambda](//aws.amazon.com/lambda)s (cloud functions).
+Per my specification, requests are simply routed from DNS (AWS [Route 53](//aws.amazon.com/route53/)), to the gateway, then to my AWS [Lambda](//aws.amazon.com/lambda)s (cloud functions).

 The code was written to be as agnostic as possible; meaning that if for whatever reason I felt it necessary to migrate from Amazon to something else---such as Google or Azure---it wouldn't be much effort beyond changes to dependencies and _maybe_ I/O.